18F/18f.gsa.gov/content/pages/offerings/digital-service-transformation.md

 {% endcapture %}

-{% include "testimonial.html"
+{% include "testimonial.html",
-    quote="We engaged with 18F, and it was a game-changer for us.
+     quote: "We engaged with 18F, and it was a game-changer for us.
 They came in and helped the IT team and business owners get involved in the agile development process.
-It changed our whole methodology" attribution="Alec Palmer"
+It changed our whole methodology"
-    position="Chief Information Officer"
+     attribution: "Alec Palmer",
-    organization="Federal Election Commission"
+     position: "Chief Information Officer",
-    agency_image=""
+     organization: "Federal Election Commission"
 %}

 <section class="usa-section section-padding-6">